Terrorism in Australia: Sovereign citizens

 In 2015 the New South Wales Police Force's Counter Terrorism and Special Tactics Command assessed that members of the anti-government sovereign citizen movement posed a potential terrorist threat.
 At the time there were reported to be 300 members of this movement in the state.
 While there had been no incidents of violence associated with sovereign citizens in Australia at that time, the NSW Police were concerned that members of the movement were becoming radicalised and could commit attacks such as those made by sovereign citizens in the United States.

+Social impact

-Impact on Muslim community
+Muslim community

 Researchers have observed that Muslims in Australia have become a "stigmatised minority", subject to increased surveillance by state authorities as well as public discourse that constructs Muslims as a potential terrorist threat.
 Researchers term this the "suspect community" thesis.
 Researchers study how Muslims perceive themselves as a suspect community and how this influences their support for counter-terrorism efforts.

-From August to September 2018, Sri Lankan Australian I.T. worker Mohamed Kamer Nizamdeen was held in solitary confinement after his friend framed him as having planned a terrorist attack using a planted notebook.
-Commenting on the case, academic Dr Vicki Sentas opined that in Australia "being Muslim can be construed as motive for terror".
-After the charges were withdrawn, Nizamdeen left Australia, and has since described the ordeal as having ruined his life.
+Jewish community

+Terrorism in Australia has impacted the Australian Jewish community.
+After the 2001 terrorist attacks in the United States, the Australian Jewish community became a prime target of Al-Qaeda terror cells.
+Notable terrorist incidents impacting the Jewish community in Australia include the 1982 bombing of a Jewish centre in Sydney, and the 2024 firebombing of a Melbourne synagogue.